MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Methodology

 One critical problem is how to identify the high-salience output channels in the model.
-The fixed threshold~\cite{spqr} or the fixed number/ratio~\cite{atom, owq} of high salience elements computed by the local loss of layers can be sub-optimal to the end-to-end model, as different layers can show different importance to the model's final output~\cite{ineffectiveness,shortgpt,hawq}.
+The fixed threshold~\cite{spqr} or the fixed number/ratio~\cite{atom, owq} of high salience elements computed by the local loss of layers can be sub-optimal to the end-to-end model, as different layers show different importance to the model's final output~\cite{ineffectiveness,shortgpt,hawq}.
 A high salience channel w.r.t. a layer may not be a high salience channel of the end-to-end model.
 In \SYS{}, we compute the high salience channels globally according to their impact to the model's final loss (Sec.\ref{subsec:search}).
 As a result, different layers will have different number of high salience channels.
-Fig.\ref{fig:percentage-of-8bit} shows the distribution of the top 10\% high-salient out features in Llama 3.1 8B, showing huge difference in different linear layers.
+Fig.\ref{fig:percentage-of-8bit} shows the distribution of the top 10\% high-salient out features in Llama 3.1 8B, showing huge difference between different layers.

 Note that this design is different from the mixed-precision in Atom~\cite{atom} from two aspects.
 1) \SYS{} first addresses the problem of identifying the high-salience channels globally rather than locally.
-2) \SYS{} applies the mixed-precision between output features rather than input features, which is more system performant and algorithm flexible\footnote{One example is that, the outlier number in each MatMul should be a multiplier of the corresponding tiling size of kernel design to achieve a good system efficiency in Atom, which limits the flexibility of algorithm.} as the output features are disjoint naturally.
+2) \SYS{} applies the mixed-precision between output features rather than input features, which is more system/algorithm flexible as the output features are disjoint naturally.
+It also differs from SliM-LLM~\cite{slim-llm} which also only considers the local loss to determine the mixed precision and does not focus on the system performance problem.